-The most common reasons why applications are returned without review by the FWF's decision-making bodies are (a) that the principal investigator's publication record does not meet the requirements (see section 1.4.1) and (b) that the application does not address specific hypotheses or research questions (see section 2.2.3).
+The most common reason why applications are returned without review by the FWF's decision-making bodies is that the application does not address specific hypotheses or artsbased research questions (see section 2.2.3).

 Once the review process has begun, no more changes can be made to the application.